 - Lost income and future earning capacity.
 If you are unable to return to your current job, or are unable to work at all, you will need compensation for this loss of employment.

 - Pain and suffering.
 This compensation is for the physical and emotional pain you have endured due to your injuries.

 Our attorneys dedicate themselves to your case, working to secure the maximum compensation for your injuries.
 We understand that spinal cord injuries are life-changing and disabling, and it is crucial that negligent parties are held accountable for your injuries.

 Skilled representation from experienced South Carolina TBI lawyers

-McGowan, Hood & Felder, LLC, are dedicated, driven, and committed to delivering results.
+McGowan, Hood, Felder & Phillips, LLC, are dedicated, driven, and committed to delivering results.
 Your traumatic brain injury accident case matters to us.
 If you or a loved one suffered a TBI, let us help you obtain the justice and compensation you deserve for your injuries.
 Call us today at 803-327-7800 or fill out our contact form and schedule an appointment.
 We proudly serve clients throughout South Carolina and nationwide from offices in Columbia, Rock Hill, Sumter, Greenville, Charleston, and Georgetown.